ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ## Customized installation

 The {@link installation/advanced/predefined-builds CKEditor 5 builds} come ready to use, with a set of built-in plugins and a predefined configuration.
-While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link features/toolbar toolbar} or {@link installation/getting-started/configuration#removing-features remove some plugins}, in order to add more plugins you need to rebuild the editor.
+You can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link features/toolbar toolbar} or {@link installation/getting-started/configuration#removing-features remove some plugins}.
+However, if you want to add more plugins, you need to rebuild the editor.

 ### Using the CKEditor 5 online builder